2020 OCR - VIRTUAL WORLD SERIES RACE VI THE FINALS

 The World Series is six races that crown the World Series champions after the final race in October.
 Points are awarded for each race and points from your top three races of the final four (races 3 through 6) count toward the final standings.
 Accumulated points for the top three elite athletes in each category, from each country, are automatically included in the World Team Rankings.

-The World Championships will be in November with the top Elite Athletes competing in a globally broadcast TV show.
+The OCR Virtual World Championships will be in November with the top Elite Athletes competing in a globally broadcast TV show.
+Athletes qualify or are nominated by their national federation to compete in the OCRWC-V.

 Only one race submission is allowed each month.